-Betterment allows individuals to invest in a diversified portfolio of low-cost ETFs that align with their financial goals, while providing personalized advice and guidance through a user-friendly interface.
-By automating investment decisions, Betterment is able to offer lower fees than traditional wealth management services, making investment opportunities more accessible and affordable for a wider range of individuals.
+Betterment allows individuals to invest in a diversified portfolio of low-cost ETFs that align with their financial goals while providing personalized advice and guidance through a user-friendly interface.
+By automating investment decisions, Betterment can offer lower fees than traditional wealth management services, making investment opportunities more accessible and affordable for a broader range of individuals.

 Regulatory compliance is a significant challenge for financial institutions.
 AI can help ease this burden by automating the monitoring of transactions and customer behavior for signs of money laundering or other regulatory violations.
 This not only reduces the risk of non-compliance but also streamlines the process, saving time and resources.

 For instance, JPMorgan Chase has implemented AI-powered compliance monitoring tools to identify and analyze suspicious transactions, reducing the risk of regulatory breaches and helping the bank avoid costly penalties.

 While AI has already made a significant impact on the fintech industry, its potential is far from tapped out.
 As AI technology continues to evolve, so will its applications within fintech.